vorpex/qvantum/README.md

 	61     def get_circuit_size(self):
     KeyError: 2

-**`def qvantum.circuit.Circuit.insert_layer(l, nth)`**
+### **`def qvantum.circuit.Circuit.insert_layer(l, nth)`**

 Method to insert a Layer object into the n-th place in the current Circuit object.
-The first parameter must be a Layer object while the second parameter must be equal to or bigger than 0 and equal to or less than the actual size of the layers in the Circuit.
+The first parameter must be a Layer object while the second parameter must be equal to or greater than 0 and equal to or less than the actual size of the layers in the Circuit.
 The size of the Layer object must be equal to the size of the already used Layers in the Circuit.

 **Arguments:**
     *l* {layer} -- Layer to be inserted